rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 The function `tree_weight_v2` looks very much like `tree_weight_v1`.
-The only differences are: we take `t` as a borrowed reference (the `&` in its type), and, importantly, we use `ref`-bindings for `left` and `right` in the `Node` case.
+The only differences are: we take `t` as a borrowed reference (the `&` in its type), we added a dereference `*t`, and, importantly, we use `ref`-bindings for `left` and `right` in the `Node` case.

+The dereference `*t`, interpreted as an L-value expression, is just extracting the memory address where the `BinaryTree` is represented (since the `t: &BinaryTree` is just a *reference* to that data in memory).
+The `*t` here is not making a copy of the tree, nor moving it to a new temporary location, because `match` is treating it as an L-value.

-The `ref`-binding is a crucial part of how destructuring bind of L-values works.
+The only piece left is the `ref`-binding, which is a crucial part of how destructuring bind of L-values works.

 When matching a value of type `T`, an identifier pattern `i` will, on